-All right, just to make sure you get the context here, this is right after God gives his people the 10 commandments, so commandments about how to relate to him, and worshiping him alone, how to relate to others in a way that honors God, and the people are overwhelmed in this meeting with God, with fear.
+All right, just to make sure you get the context here, this is right after God gives his people the 10 commandments.
+Commandments about how to relate to him, and worshiping him alone, how to relate to others in a way that honors God, and the people are overwhelmed in this meeting with God, with fear.

-And so, Moses says to the people, “Don’t fear, for God has come to test you,” so there’s an encouragement not to fear, but then right after that, in this verse, the Bible says that, “The fear of God may be before you that you may not sin.”
+And so, Moses says to the people, “Don’t fear, for God has come to test you,” so there’s an encouragement not to fear.
+But then right after that, in Exodus 20:20, the Bible says that, “The fear of God may be before you that you may not sin.”
 So, this is interesting.
 All throughout the Bible, we see the words, “Don’t fear,” but then we also see encouragement to fear God, so how does this work?